Software

 Source: glockapps.com

-The platform also includes a spam checker that scores subject lines and content against common filters, giving teams a clearer view of potential issues before sending.
+The platform also includes an email spam checker that scores subject lines and content against common filters, giving teams a clearer view of potential issues before sending.

-These features give marketing and sales teams visibility into technical setup and help identify missing authentication or DNS errors that can hurt sender reputation.
+These features help marketing and sales teams identify missing authentication or DNS errors that can damage sender reputation.
 The reports are designed to be easy to read, so even non-technical users can act on the insights.

 Key Features

-• Spam testing - Use a spam checker to flag risky content and headers.
+• Spam testing - Flag risky content and headers.

-• Blacklist monitoring - Track domain and IP reputation with alerts.
+• Blacklist monitoring - Track domain and IP reputation.

-• Reputation checks - Monitor sender score and domain reputation over time.
+• Reputation checks - Monitor sender score changes.

-• Email configuration analysis - Identify missing authentication and setup issues.
+• Email configuration analysis - Detect authentication issues.

 Downside